zpl-c/zpl/.github/PLATFORM_DEBT.md

 # Platform debt

-This file analyses and describes which platforms lack what functionality that ZPL implements.
+This file analyses and describes which platforms lack what functionality that zpl implements.

 ## General